Islamic Army of the Caucasus: Background

 After several skirmishes between the Ottoman 3rd Army and the German forces near Vorontsovka, the German High Command objected and informed its Ottoman ally that Germany would withdraw its troops and support from the Ottoman Empire.
 Erich Ludendorff sent Hans von Seeckt to Batumi to confer with Enver Pasha about the situation.
 This led to Vehip Pasha being sacked from the head of the Ottoman 3rd Army.
 The Ottoman Empire's objective shifted from taking the railroad and pipeline to taking and occupying Baku and its nearby oilfields.

 The purpose of the Caucasus Army of Islam was to mobilize Muslim supporters in Transcaspian and Caucasian regions.
 Nuri Pasha came to Yelizavetpol (present day: Ganja) on May 25, 1918 and began to organize the Army of Islam.
+With this army, Nuri Pasha advanced through the Caucasus in order to secure the oil-rich region which was left by the withdrawing Russian army.